josephguzman1994/josephguzman1994/README.md

 I am currently working towards my PhD in Astrophysics from Florida State University.

-My work is primarily involved in understanding which stars explode?
+My work is primarily involved in understanding which stars explode.

 I often code in python and utilize bayesian inference techniques.